ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

             - { transformation: urlalias_iri }
 ```

+TODO: Don't we have a global config for this now?

 ## Migrating legacy Page field (ezflow) to new Page (Enterprise)

 To move your legacy Page field / eZ Flow configuration to eZ Platform Enterprise Edition you can use a script that will aid in the migration process.

 The script will automatically migrate only data – to move custom views, layouts, blocks etc., you will have to provide their business logic again.

 !!! caution

-    The migration script will operate on your current database.

-    Make sure to **back up your database** in case of an unexpected error.

-!!! caution

     Steps here use `ezsystems/landing-page-fieldtype-bundle:1.7.7-alpha1` to run the ezflow migration script only.
-    Don't install this version to use landing-page on eZ Platform 2.5.
+    Don't install this version to use landing-page field type on eZ Platform 2.5.

 To use the script, do the following: